 If you read articles on cocktails and drinking trends, the word “bitter” will inevitably come up.
-If get serious about cocktails, you will inevitably go through a “bitter, brown and stirred” phase.
-The Italian word for bitter is amaro.
+If you get serious about cocktails, you will inevitably go through a “bitter, brown, and stirred” phase.
+The Italian word for bittersweet is amaro.

 - 2 oz Canadian whisky or rye (I used Old Overholt)

 - ¼ oz Demerara syrup (equal parts Demerara sugar and water)